alex-gale/countdown-server/README.md

-# countdown-api
+# countdown-server
-Websocket based API for countdown game
+Websocket based server for countdown online game

 ## Errors
 Errors will be sent with a message and an error code.
 Codes are displayed below, grouped in sections according to which client will receive them.